Skip to content

 User enrollment and setup

-Android MDM allows several deployment options, including zero-touch enrollment, bumping a near-field communication (NFC) tag, entering a unique EMM token, scanning a QR code, and enrolling with a work email address through Google Workspace.
+Android MDM allows several deployment options, including zero-touch device enrollment, bumping a near-field communication (NFC) tag, entering a unique EMM token, scanning a QR code, and enrolling with a work email address through Google Workspace.

 Account management